-Payments to related parties of the entity and their associates Current quarter \$A'000 Aggregate amount of payments to related parties and their associates included in item 1 238 Aggregate amount of payments to related parties and their associates included in item 2 -

-Note: if any amounts are shown in items 6.1 or 6.2, your quarterly activity report must include a description of, and an explanation for, such payments

-7. Financing facilities Note: the term "facility' includes all forms of financing arrangements available to the entity.
+6. Payments to related parties of the ent associates Current quarter \$A'000 6.1 Aggregate amount of payments to related parties and their associates included in item 1 238 6.2 Aggregate amount of payments to related pa associates included in item 2 - f any amounts are shown in items 6.1 or 6.2, your q explanation for, such payments uarterly activity report must include a description of, 7.
+Financing facilities Note: the term "facility" includes all forms of financing arrangements available to the entity.
 Add notes as necessary for an understanding of the sources of finance available to the entity.
-Total facility amount at quarter end \$A'000 Amount drawn at quarter end \$A'000

-7.1 Loan facilities - -

-7.2 Credit standby arrangements - -

-7.3 Other (please specify) - -

-7.4 Total financing facilities - -

-7.5 Unused financing facilities available at quarter end
+Total facility amount at quarter end \$A'000 Amount drawn at quarter end \$A'000 7.1 Loan facilities - - 7.2 Credit standby arrangements - - 7.3 Other (please specify) - - 7.4 Total financing facilities - - 7.5 Unused financing facilities available at qu ıarter end - include a note providing details of those facilities as well.